Intuitive Eating for Busy Professionals: 4 Simple Habits That Actually Work in a Busy Schedule

 Final Thought: You're the Asset

-Your body and brain are your \#1 asset.
-If you're constantly running on fumes, distracted, bloated, or crashing mid-afternoon, you're not performing at your peak, no matter how many hours you work.
+Your body and brain are your number one asset.
+If you're constantly running on empty, distracted, bloated, or crashing mid-afternoon, you're not performing at your peak, no matter how many hours you work.

 Intuitive eating is how you reclaim control without adding stress.

-So if you're tired of the binge-restrict cycle…
+So if you're tired of the restrict-binge cycle…

 If you want to stop feeling guilty for every croissant…